 The school office is open from 7:30am – 3:30pm School Doors open at 7:45 for students to go to their homerooms.
 Students must be in Homeroom by 8:10 otherwise they will be marked tardy.
 Dismissal is at 2:40pm.

-Students in grades K-5 wear navy pants or skirts/jumpers with a white or navy short or long sleeved shirt with a collar.
+Students wear navy or khaki pants with white, navy, or light blue shirt with a collar.
 No logo.
 They may elect to purchase a light gray sweatshirt with the school emblem, or they can wear white or navy sweaters.
 No “hoodies” are to be worn in the classroom.
 Students in grades 6-8 have the same uniform with the additional choice of tan khaki pants/skirt with white or navy shirts.
 Walking shorts of navy (K-5) or khaki or navy (6-8) may be worn April 1 through the end of October.

 Our school has audio and visual monitors at the entrances.
 Students enter through the main doors in the morning and leave the building the same way.
 All doors are locked throughout the school day.
 Bus students have a designated Entrance/Exit closer to the bus stop.
 The principal and teachers attend to the doors at arrival and dismissal.
 Visitors sign in and wear name tags and are escorted when in the building.
 Our school has a safety program in place for all hazards, emergencies or needs that may arise in which the students need to “shelter in place”, lockdown, or go to an off-site location.
 We are compliant with Diocesan Guidelines for Safe Environment, and all personnel have all necessary clearances.